 - Biopsy of the brain, nerve, skin, or muscle to determine if there's a problem with the nervous system

-Neuroradiology is a branch of neuroscience medicine that focuses on diagnosing and treating nervous system problems.
+Neuroradiology is a branch of neuroscience medicine.
+It focuses on diagnosing and treating nervous system problems.

 Interventional neuroradiology involves inserting tiny, flexible tubes called catheters into blood vessels leading to the brain.
 This allows the doctor to treat blood vessel disorders that can affect the nervous system, such as stroke.